 Massage therapy.
 During a massage, your practitioner kneads your skin, muscles and tendons in an effort to relieve muscle tension and stress and promote relaxation.
 Several massage methods exist.
 Massage can be light and gentle, or it can be deep with more pressure.
 Studies have found massage can be helpful in relieving pain in people with cancer.
 It may also help relieve anxiety, fatigue and stress.

-Massage can be safe if you work with an understanding massage therapist.
+Massage can be safe if you work with a knowledgeable massage therapist.
 Many cancer centers have massage therapists on staff, or your doctor can refer you to a massage therapist who regularly works with people who have cancer.

 Don't have a massage if your blood counts are low.
 Ask the massage therapist to avoid massaging near surgical scars, radiation treatment areas or tumors.
 If you have cancer in your bones or other bone diseases, such as osteoporosis, ask the massage therapist to use light pressure, rather than deep massage.

 Meditation.
 Meditation is a state of deep concentration when you focus your mind on one image, sound or idea, such as a positive thought.
 When meditating, you might also do deep-breathing or relaxation exercises.
-Meditation may help people with cancer by relieving anxiety, pain and stress.
+Meditation may help people with cancer by relieving anxiety and stress.

 Meditation is generally safe.
 You can meditate on your own for a few minutes once or twice a day or you can take a class with an instructor.